MoeShoe/scandiweb-application-project/README.md

 # Third reevaluation of the assignment
-I am once again glad to be here.
+I am once again glad to be here and grateful for the attention and time you put in guiding me through this journey, thank you so much.
 ## feedback/ learning points about your submission:

 **Don't fetch all products for all categories.
 Fetch products for the current category only.**